 Of course, having a test that reliably detects cancer at a stage where the dog is still healthy and can be effectively treated in a way that preserves health and prolongs life would be a great thing.
 I would welcome such a test once it was proven to work as intended.
 Unfortunately, there is no way to know if OncoK9 will lead to net benefit or harm to dogs based on the evidence currently available.
 Despite the undoubtedly good intentions of the people developing and promoting this test, it is disappointing, even irresponsible to market it without having first done the necessary work to show it will actually make life better for our canine companions.

 I will keep an eye out for the promised publications.
-I will even hold out a little bit of hope that eventually studies will be done to determine if the test as actually sued in practice reduces disease and saves lives or not.
+I will even hold out a little bit of hope that eventually studies will be done to determine if the test as actually used in practice reduces disease and saves lives or not.
 Unfortunately, my fear is that once the test is on the market, the research will stop and continued use will be supported by heartwarming anecdotes about dogs “saved” by an early cancer diagnosis.
 We will likely never know how much misdiagnosis and overdiagnosis comes from this test since there will be no financial incentive to do the necessary research to figure this out.
 For now, I would urge dog owners to think very carefully about spending $400 for a test that involves big promises, little evidence, and a lot of uncertainty.